-He was elected to the Legislature in 2013, taking office in January 2014.
+He was first elected to the Legislature in 2013, taking office in January 2014.
+In 2015, Legislator Morton was re-elected.
 Legislator Morton chairs the Energy and Environment Committee.
 Upon his election to the Legislature, Legislator Morton chose to close the District 8 Office, saving taxpayers money.
-To best serve his constituents, Legislator Morton hosts outreach meetings and his available to meet with residents throughout the district.
+To best serve his constituents, Legislator Morton hosts outreach meetings and is available to meet with residents throughout the district.

 As a self-employed financial planner who helps families, small business owners, and non-for-profits invest wisely, Legislator Morton has brought his motto, “every penny counts when planning for the future,” with him to the Legislature.